spencer411/2021_Bioinformatics_Fellowship/README.md

 **Making a FastANI Heatmap**

 One of the analysis techniques we looked at above was FastANI.
-FastANI allows you to calculate the average nulceotdie identity (ANI) between all pairs of genomes you are examining.
+FastANI allows you to calculate the average nulceotide identity (ANI) between all pairs of genomes you are examining.
 This can be visualized nicely with the R code here:

 ```
 library("reshape2")